 |Summer (Begins in May)||March 1|

-- Be accepted to the Master of Computer Science program and work with your advisor: Caitlin Thaxton
+- Be accepted to the Master of Computer Science program and work with your advisor: Caitlin Thaxton, Graduate Program Coordinator.

 - Second Semester (due Apr.
 1st or Nov.
-1st): Submit your Program of Study (POS) by emailing Caitlin Thaxton to let her know it is ready for approval
+1st): Submit your Program of Study (POS) by emailing Caitlin Thaxton, Graduate Program Coordinator, to let them know it is ready for approval.

 - Complete 33 credits of coursework, as listed on your POS.

-- Notify Caitlin Thaxton the semester you plan to graduate.
-Complete the program when you have completed the coursework on your POS
+- Notify Caitlin Thaxton, Graduate Program Coordinator, the semester you plan to graduate.
+Your MCS program is complete after you have completed the coursework on your POS.

 Master of Computer Science (MCS) students do not need to find a major professor or form a Supervisory Committee.
-Caitlin Thaxton will serve as the permanent advisor for all MCS students.
+Caitlin Thaxton, Graduate Program Coordinator, will serve as the permanent advisor for all MCS students.

 Program of Study

-The Program of Study (POS) is a contract among the student, committee members, and the School of Graduate Studies outlining which courses the student will take to meet the School of Graduate Studies requirements and complete their degree program.
+The Program of Study (POS) is a contract among the student, Caitlin Thaxton, Graduate Program Coordinator, and the School of Graduate Studies outlining which courses the student will take to meet the School of Graduate Studies requirements and complete their degree program.

 Students joining the department in a Fall semester will need to submit a Program of Study by April 1st of their second semester.
 Students joining the department in a Spring semester will need to submit a Program of Study by November 1st of their second semester.

-In order to be approved, the POS must follow the Master of Computer Science (MCS) degree requirements listed on the USU Catalog.
-Requirements for a Computer Science MCS POS are as follows:
+In order to be approved, the POS must follow the Master of Computer Science (MCS) degree requirements listed in the USU Catalog.
+Requirements for an MCS POS are as follows:

 - Graduate students are required to maintain at least a 3.0 GPA for degree-program courses.